charlieroth/modus/README.md

 └── Makefile
 ```

-The `cmd` directory contains the entry points for the CLI, HTTP API and admin applications.
+The `src/bin` directory contains the entry points for the CLI, HTTP API and admin applications.

-The `docs` directory contains the OpenAPI specification for the project.

-The `internal` directory contains the shared logic for the project.
+The `src/lib` directory contains the shared logic for the project.

 The `migrations` directory contains the SQL migrations for the project.